exercism/v3/languages/fsharp/exercises/concept/values/.docs/introduction.md

 let fingers = 10
 ```

-Functions are also regular bindings, but with one or more parameters, which are separated by spaces.
+Functions are also regular bindings, but with one or more parameters.
 A function automatically returns its last expression.
 Type inference also works for most functions, by analyzing what values the function is called with and what value the function returns.

 ```fsharp
 let add x y = x + y
 ```

-Invoking a function is done by specifying its name and passing arguments for each of the function's parameters, again separated by spaces.
+Invoking a function is done by specifying its name and passing arguments for each of the function's parameters.

 ```fsharp
 let five = add 2 3